AStrizh/factbook-web/README.md

 Example request: http://localhost:8080/demo/country?country=Spain  //replace with your favorite country name.

 As of last update:
-POJOs and repositories were created to access and retrieve country data from the db.
+A hope page with a drop down was created.
+All the country's data is dumped to the user.

 Next Steps:
-Create methods to display full country data to the user.
+Improve front end so that country data is displayed neater.

 ## Process